Wahlheim: Municipal council

-The council is made up of 12 council members, who were elected by majority vote at the municipal election held on 9 June 2024, and the honorary mayor as chairman.
+The council is made up of 12 members, who were elected by majority vote at the municipal election held on 9 June 2024, and the honorary mayor as chairman.

 Coat of arms

 The German blazon reads thus: In Silber auf grünem Dreiberg zwei grüne Ähren schrägrechts und -links gelegt, bewinkelt von drei roten Mohnkapseln.

 The municipality's arms might in English heraldic language be described thus: Argent, in base a mount of three vert issuant from the top of which two ears of wheat, one bendwise, the other bendwise sinister of the same, between three poppy bolls palewise slipped gules, one and two.

 These arms appear on the municipality's own website.
 Heraldry of the World, however, shows slightly different arms, with the same charges, but with the ears’ and bolls’ tinctures transposed.